 A Warm Place to Sleep Three Meals a Day Case management

 A network of churches provides shelter.
 Each guest has a safe, warm, and personal place to sleep, on a cot we provide along with a pillow and blankets.
-As much privacy is afforded as the facility allows.
-Families with children that enter the program are housed together.
-CWC is the only shelter that is open to single men and women and to families!
+As much privacy is afforded as the space in each church allows.
+Families with children are able to stay together as a family unit within one sleeping space.